-- 35A.21.322 Transfer of ownership of a code city-owned vessel-Review of vessel's physical condition. - 35A.21.324 Transfer of ownership of a code city-owned vessel-Further requirements. - 35A.21.330 Regulation of financial transactions-Limitations. - 35A.21.335 Registration under or compliance with streamlined sales and use tax agreement-Prohibited requirement for businesses. - 35A.21.340 Contractors-Authority of city to verify registration and report violations. - 35A.21.350 Community athletics programs-Sex discrimination prohibited. - 35A.21.360 Temporary encampments for the homeless-Hosting by religious organizations authorized-Prohibitions on local - 35A.21.370 State and federal background checks of license applicants and licensees of occupations under local licensing authority. - 35A.21.380 Warrant officers-Training requirements-Authority. - 35A.21.390 Failing septic systems-Connection to public sewer systems-Appeals process. - 35A.21.400 Final determination on state highway project permits. - 35A.21.405 Nuisance abatement-Special assessment-Notice requirements. - 35A.21.410 Removal of restrictive covenants-Hearing, notice. - 35A.21.415 Voluntary change to electoral system. - 35A.21.420 Urban agriculture zone. - 35A.21.425 Community gardens.
+- 35A.21.314 Code city may not limit number of unrelated persons occupying a household or dwelling unit-Exceptions.
+35A.21.320 Abandoned or derelict vessels.
+35A.21.322 Transfer of ownership of a code city-owned vessel-Review - of vessel's physical condition. - 35A.21.324 Transfer of ownership of a code city-owned vessel-Further requirements - 35A.21.330 Regulation of financial transactions-Limitations. - 35A.21.335 Registration under or compliance with streamlined sales and use tax agreement-Prohibited requirement for businesses. - 35A.21.340 Contractors-Authority of city to verify registration and report violations - 35A.21.350 Community athletics programs-Sex discrimination prohibited. - 35A.21.360 Hosting the homeless by religious organizations-When authorized-Requirements-Prohibitions on local actions. - 35A.21.370 State and federal background checks of license applicants and licensees of occupations under local licensing authority. - 35A.21.380 Warrant officers-Training requirements-Authority. - 35A.21.390 Failing septic systems-Connection to public sewer systems-Appeals process. - 35A.21.400 Final determination on state highway project permits. - 35A.21.405 Nuisance abatement-Special assessment-Notice requirements. - 35A.21.410 Removal of restrictive covenants-Hearing, notice. - 35A.21.415 Voluntary change to electoral system. - 35A.21.420 Urban agriculture zone. - 35A.21.425 Community gardens. - 35A.21.430 Transitional housing, permanent supportive housing, indoor emergency housing, and indoor emergency shelters.